ezakto/statiq/README.md

 A node.js static website generator

-Statiq reads a folder structure of source files and generates a replicated structure with web-ready files.
+Statiq reads a folder structure of source files and generates web-ready files.

 ### Install:

     npm install -g statiq

+You might want to install `ejs` (templates) and `marked` (markdown) in your project folder:

+    npm install --save ejs marked

 ### Basic usage: